Chat with us, powered by LiveChat

 The Bachelor of Business (Entrepreneurship and Innovation) is career-focused, and aims to develop contemporary knowledge and skills needed for success.
 This means:

-• Strong industry relationships
+• Strong industry connections.

 • Developing 21st century skills, such as digital literacy

-• Access to personal study assistance and wellness support
+• Access to personal study assistance and wellness support.

 There is no better preparation to steer your own destiny in any sector of the business arena than with a Bachelor of Business (Entrepreneurship and Innovation).